 My favorite shorts are compression shorts to hold in all my loose skin.
 While I have lost a lot of weight, I do have some extra fluff and excess skin in my belly region.
 Very few of us ladies don’t, am I right?
 I don’t want that jiggling while I run.
 So, high waist compression shorts hold all that in and make me feel good.

 I love these shorts by Baleaf.
+These style of shorts can be more difficult to find.

 Now, let’s talk about underwear, shall we?